 Through donations and fundraising efforts, support is provided directly to the families to fulfill their most urgent needs: paying bills, buying medicine, and caring for their family.
 The Cowboy Up Carnival & Auction Fundraiser is the chief fundraising event of the year.
 Additional events include various raffles, auctions, and the passing of the boot during the Elks Rodeo.

 “Our goal is to bring the much needed education and awareness, locally and nationally, to pediatric cancer and offer a ray of hope to the families that are navigating through this journey.
 They desperately need our help as a community, and we want to let them know we are here for them,” stated Founder, Tina Tonascia.
 “It is our job to tell their story about pediatric cancer, in the hopes that one day we will be able to make a difference.”

-What started in Santa Maria now is fortunate enough to continue the vital mission of the Golden Circle of Champions of providing support to these children and their families on a national scale.
-This past December, the Golden Circle of Champions, in conjunction with Las Vegas Events, the Professional Rodeo Cowboys Association, Red Bluff Round-Up, Santa Maria Elks Rodeo and Nevada Childhood Cancer Foundation, honored 20 children and their families from across the country, all whom are fighting life-threatening cancers or illnesses, during the Wrangler National Finals Rodeo in Las Vegas.
-The champions are partnered with an NFR contestant who will teach them Rodeo skills.
-Each Rodeo contestant is given a gold bandanna to wear during their competition for their champion.
-The champions are given signs to cheer on their buddies, a hat signed by all the contestants, a buckle, and many other goodies to ensure they feel like champions!
+What first started in Santa Maria is now fortunate enough to continue the vital mission of the Golden Circle of Champions to provide support to these children and their families on a national scale.
+In December 2021, the GCOC, in conjunction with Las Vegas Events, the Professional Rodeo Cowboys Association, Red Bluff Round-Up, and Nevada Childhood Cancer Foundation, honored 20 children and their families from across the country during the Wrangler National Finals Rodeo in Las Vegas.
+Each one of these children is fighting life-threatening cancers or illnesses.